Sights and Places in Indonesia

 Shop along Braga street and get a taste for traditional West Javanese angklung music, such as at the late Pak Oedjo’s angklung school.

-Climb the Tangkuban Perahu volcano, enjoy the hot springs at Ciater.
+Hike up the active Tangkuban Perahu volcano, enjoy the hot springs at Ciater.

 Jatiluhur